Edge of Stochastic Stability: Revisiting the Edge of Stability for SGD

-The key defining aspect of \textsc{EoS} is about the solutions found by the algorithm adapting to the optimizer's hyperparameters.
-This in the case of full-batch algorithms happens through the appearance of an oscillatory regime.
-Mini-batch SGD, however, always oscillate because its gradient is noisy and the step size does not vanish.
-The central question is therefore \emph{which} oscillations signal curvature-limited dynamics (\textsc{EoS}-like).
-Both types of oscillation involve quantities stabilizing near the critical threshold of $2/\eta$, yet they differ fundamentally:
+In the case of full-batch algorithms, \textsc{EoS} manifests through the emergence of an \textbf{oscillatory regime}.
+Practically speaking, one recognizes that full-batch GD trains at \textsc{EoS} when the loss starts oscillating.
+Mini-batch SGD, however, always oscillates because its gradient is noisy and the step size does not vanish.
+In this section, we disentangle \emph{which} oscillations signal curvature-limited (or stability-saturated) dynamics as \textsc{EoS} and \textit{which} are just due to noise in the gradients.